gibso/orpheus-frontend/README.md

 # ORPHEUS FRONTEND [![Build Status](https://travis-ci.com/gibso/orpheus-frontend.svg?branch=master)](https://travis-ci.com/gibso/orpheus-frontend)

-This is the frontend for the [orpheus project](https://github.com/gibso/orpheus-dev), which is part of my masterthesis.
+This is the frontend for the [Orpheus Project](https://github.com/gibso/orpheus), which is part of my masterthesis.

+The [Orpheus Project](https://github.com/gibso/orpheus) implements a computational framework for conceptual blending with mental spaces extracted from the [ConceptNet knowledge base](https://github.com/commonsense/conceptnet5).

+To get this running, take a look at the [Orpheus-Readme](https://github.com/gibso/orpheus).

+## Configuration

+The following environment variables can be set:
+ *  `SPECIFIER_HOST`: external host address of the [orpheus-specifier service](https://github.com/gibso/orpheus-specifier)
+ *  `AMALGAMATION_HOST`: external host address of the [amalgamation service](https://github.com/gibso/Amalgamation)

+## Develop

-## Prerequisites
+### Prerequisites

 You will need the following things properly installed on your computer.